 How Often Should I Clean a Thermo Electric Dehumidifier Filter?

-You should clean your thermo electric dehumidifier filter every 2 to 4 weeks, and more often if you use it daily or notice dust buildup, because a clean filter helps it run efficiently and last longer.
+You should clean your thermo electric dehumidifier filter every 2 to 4 weeks, and more often if you use it daily or notice dust buildup.
+A clean filter helps airflow, supports better moisture removal, and may help the unit last longer.

 Can Thermo Electric Dehumidifiers Run Continuously Overnight Safely?